Lutic/charm-alarm/README.md

 # CHARM ALARM

-This website is included tests and advices for teenage girls.
+This website is included tests and pieces of advice for teenage girls.
 Based on **Angular** and **Material Design**.

 To launch local server you can use node.js and node manager package (nmp).